ebarroso2214/Milestone-Project1/README.md

     winnerMessage will display a message saying the user has won and prompt them to try again loserMessage will display a message saying the user has lost and will prompt them to try again

-Describe the logic that evaluates the player's victory/loss/progress status.
 ```

-### MVP Criteria

-- Your game must be winnable and clearly shows there’s a winner.
-  -The winner will have a message pop up once they score the goal
-- You must provide clear, easily accessible instructions on how to play the game.
-  -Instructions provided will tell user to used WASD keys to move

 ### Post-MVP Plans